Franpa5923/Fine-Tuning-Diffusion-Models-with-LoRA-Golden-Retrievers/REPORT.md

 1. Training time nearly identical despite different ranks (dominated by encoder inference, not LoRA computation)
 2. Peak memory consistent (~4.1-4.2 GB), confirming memory-efficient design
 3. Both ranks converge to similar loss values (marginal improvement for r=16)
+4. We will talk about this later on, but results are way better with rank 16.

 #### 5.1.3 Inference Performance